 - Restlessness, irritability, or feeling on edge.

-- A feeling of not being able to fully control the worry.
+- Feeling unable to fully control the worry.

 - Going over situations again and again afterwards.